sihyun-ahn/CS453-KGA/README.md

 -   Prompt Under Test Intent (PUTI) - Extracting the exact task from PUT using MMP (extract_intent)

+-   Test Generation Scenario (TGS) - Set of additional input constraint variations not captured in the prompt.

 -   PromptPex Tests (PPT) - Test cases generated for PUT with MPP using IS and OR (test)
 -   Baseline Tests (BT) - Zero shot test cases generated for PUT with MPP (baseline_test)